Life of a Remarkable Modern Architect Walter Gropius

 Family Life

-In 1915, during the wartime, he got married to Alma Schindler Mahler who was a widow and previous wife of Gustav Mahler, an Australian composer.
+In 1915, during wartime, he got married to Alma Schindler Mahler who was a widow and previous wife of Gustav Mahler, an Australian composer.
 Walter first met her in 1910 while she was still in relation with her first husband.
 Due to some complications in his marriage, Gropius divorced his wife of four years in 1919.
-Manon, born in 1916, was their only offspring and given same name as his mother’s.
+Manon, born in 1916, was their only offspring and was given the same name as his mother.
 She passed away due to polio disease in 1935 at the age of 18.
 The architect married his second wife Ise Frank in 1923 and stayed together for life.
-Gropius and Ise Frank adopted a girl, Beate Gropius who was named as Ati.
+Gropius and Ise Frank adopted a girl, Beate Gropius who was named Ati.

 Walter Gropius Bauhaus, Weimer 1919 to 1925

-War did not end yet and people of Weimar wanted Walter Gropius to share his vision on the education of art.
-During the postwar time, Gropius served a director of the institutes, Grand Ducal Saxon School of Arts, Grand Ducal Saxon School of Arts and Crafts and Grand Ducal Saxon Academy of Arts in year 1919.
+War did not end yet and the people of Weimar wanted Walter Gropius to share his vision on the education of art.
+During the postwar time, Gropius served as a director of the institutes, Grand Ducal Saxon School of Arts, Grand Ducal Saxon School of Arts and Crafts and Grand Ducal Saxon Academy of Arts in the year 1919.
 These three institutes were soon merged into Staatliches Bauhaus Weimar or Public Bauhaus Weimar.
 He developed a novel approach to art education there.

 Gropius buldings

-Due to limited budget, there was no formal education of architecture served at Bauhaus.
+Due to the limited budget, there was no formal education in architecture served at Bauhaus.
 Handicraft activities inclusive of weaving, stained glass and ceramics were focused on.
-Some of the influential sculptors and painters such as Gerhard Marcks, Paul Klee, Wassily Kandinsky, Lyonel Feininger, Josef Albers, Laszlo Moholy Nagy served as educationists to teach applied design.
+Some of the influential sculptors and painters such as Gerhard Marcks, Paul Klee, Wassily Kandinsky, Lyonel Feininger, Josef Albers, and Laszlo Moholy Nagy served as educationists to teach applied design.
 Other faculty members included Otto Bartning, Johannes Itten and Herbert Bayer.

-20 century architect
+twentieth century architect

 Bauhaus, Dessau 1925 to 1928

-Bauhaus shifted to Dessau in 1925 with a new pledge of improved budget and a departure from extreme opposition that was developing in the conservative community of Weimar.
-The 20th century architect, Walter Gropius created the design for school building and faculty accommodation in Dessau.
+Bauhaus shifted to Dessau in 1925 with a new pledge of an improved budget and a departure from extreme opposition that was developing in the conservative community of Weimar.
+The 20th-century architect, Walter Gropius created the design for the school building and faculty accommodation in Dessau.
 The key characteristics of its design were asymmetrical planning, dynamic proportions, clear outlines, smooth surfaces of white painted walls with accentuating grey painted mass, flat roof, different roof levels and enormous horizontal windows.
 All these elements emerged as the characteristics of International Style.

 bauhaus

-In 1928, Walter Gropius resigned from Bauhaus School and moved to work at his own private architectural office in Berlin.
+In 1928, Walter Gropius resigned from the Bauhaus School and moved to work at his own private architectural office in Berlin.
 Hannes Meyer became the director of Bauhaus after Walter Gropius.

 Bauhaus school

-Life in England 1934 to 1937
+Life in England from 1934 to 1937

-He became a member of designers’ community in collaboration with Herbert Read, English historian and philosopher, in Hampstead, London, United Kingdom.
+He became a member of the designers’ community in collaboration with Herbert Read, English historian and philosopher, in Hampstead, London, United Kingdom.
 He worked there with the architect Maxwell Fry and other artists as an associate of Isokon that was an architectural and construction firm in London.
 He designed a remarkable building of Village College in Impingtoon, Cambridgeshire in 1936 in association with the English architect Maxwell Fry.
-He stayed in UK for three years.
-He moved to United States of America with his second wife Ise Frank in 1937 while his daughter Ati was still finishing the year at school in UK.
+He stayed in the UK for three years.
+He moved to the United States of America with his second wife Ise Frank in 1937 while his daughter Ati was still finishing the year at school in the UK.

 Life at Harvard University, United States 1937 to 1952

-While Gropius was teaching at Harvard University, he was collaborating with architect Marcel Breuer between 1937 to 1940.
+While Gropius was teaching at Harvard University, he collaborated with architect Marcel Breuer between 1937 to 1940.
 Marcel Breuer studied earlier at Bauhaus School as a student and worked as a teacher there.
 He also came to Cambridge, Massachusetts to work as an educationist at the university’s Harvard Graduate School of Design.
-During 1937 to 1940, they both designed Gropius’ house in Lincoln that featured wood painted white and stone.
+From 1937 to 1940, they both designed Gropius’ house in Lincoln that featured wood painted white and stone.
 The house was a symbol of simplicity and aesthetics as it was designed based on the same principles and design philosophy taught at Bauhaus School earlier.
-Design of his house brought International Modernism or Internationalism to the United States.
+The design of his house brought International Modernism or Internationalism to the United States.
 They also worked together on other projects such as The Alan I W Frank House, Pittsburgh, Pennsylvania and a housing project, Aluminium City Terrace, New Kensington, Pennsylvania.

 gropius architect